Lab Shopping & The Absurdity of High THC - GTR Seeds

 Uncomfortably high: Testing reveals inflated THC potency on retail Cannabis labels

 In reality, cannabis plants generally don't ever produce more than 25% of any one cannabinoid.
 There are plenty of test results that show otherwise but this goes back to labs cooking the books.
-When you think about a flower and what 25% means, 1/4 of what you are looking at is composed of 1 element.
+When you think about a flower and what 25% means, 1/4 of what you are looking at is composed of 1 chemical compound.
 Thats pretty darn impressive.

 The main point to drive home is, the numbers do not matter.
 Everything people have been trusting to tell them what cannabis they like has been a lie.
 There are 10% strains that get people incredibly high.
 Cannabis is completely subjective and each users experience is molded heavily by the combination of cannabinoids and aroma compounds such as terpenes, adelhydes, and esters.
 If THC content was all that mattered everyone would just smoke pure THCA crystals.